 Issues related to Supply chain management:

 Supply Chain management refers to streamlining the supply-side of the business activities.
-It helps you enhance customer value and gain competitive edge in the market.
-Expanding a business is easy but managing it in the long run is hard.
+It helps you enhance customer value and gain a competitive edge in the market.
+Expanding a business is easy but managing it, in the long run, is hard.
 You need to ensure that every part of the chain well-coordinated.

 Scaling your business does not guarantee that you will meet success soon.
 It is a risky process and there will be ups and downs down the road.
 Learning to manage large business takes years and experience definitely counts in maximizing efficiency.
 So, you must make sure that you can handle the new layer of complexity aptly before scaling the business.